-Our shareholders' equity decreased by \$2.4 million from operations during the year ended December 31, 2008 as compared to an increase of \$3.3 million during the period from August 17, 2007 (commencement of operations) through December 31, 2007.
-We attribute a majority of the net decrease in 2008 to increases in unrealized losses on RMBS.
-We attribute a majority of the net increase in the partial 2007 year to interest income and net realized gains on our RMBS.
-Total return for our common shares for the year ended December 31, 2008 based on change in book value per share was (0.41)% as compared to 0.94% for the period from August 17, 2007 (commencement of operations) through December 31, 2007.
+Our shareholders' equity resulting from operations decreased by \$2.4 million during the year ended December 31, 2008.
+We attribute a majority of the net decrease to increases in unrealized losses on RMBS investments.
+Total return for our common shares during this period based on change in book value per share was (0.41)%.
+Our shareholders' equity resulting from operations increased by \$3.3 million during the period from August 17, 2007 (commencement of operations) through December 31, 2007.
+The net increase in this partial year is attributable to interest income on our RMBS investments and net realized gains on investments.
+Total return for our common shares during this period based on change in book value per share was 0.94%.